tigerbeetle/tigerbeetle/README.md

 info(message_bus): connected to replica 0
 ```

-Now let's create two accounts.
+Now create two accounts.
 (Don't worry about the details, you can
 read about them later.)

 ```javascript